Skip Navigation

 To file a baby food Autism or ADHD lawsuit, submit information for a product liability lawyer to review.
 All cases are handled on a contingency fee basis, which means there are no fees unless your case is won.

-2024 Toxic baby Food Lawsuit Updates
+2025 Toxic baby Food Lawsuit Updates

-• April 11, 2024 Update: the JPML issued a transfer order (PDF) on April 11, indicating all baby food toxic metal injury lawsuits will be consolidated for discovery and pretrial proceedings in the U.S. District Court for the Northern District of California under District Judge Jacqueline Scott Corley.
+• April 11, 2024 Update: The JPML issued a transfer order (PDF) on April 11, indicating all baby food toxic metal injury lawsuits will be consolidated for discovery and pretrial proceedings in the U.S. District Court for the Northern District of California under District Judge Jacqueline Scott Corley.

 • January 4, 2024 Update: An increase in toxic baby food lawsuits across various U.S. District Courts has prompted a group of plaintiffs to submit a transfer motion (PDF) to the U.S. Judicial Panel on Multidistrict Litigation (JPML), asking for the claims to be consolidated under one judge to streamline the discovery process and pretrial activities.

-Toxic Baby Food Multidistrict Litigation
+Toxic Baby Food Multidistrict Litigation: MDL 3101

 A steadily growing number of toxic baby food heavy metals lawsuits have been filed by families of children diagnosed with autism or ADHD, each raising similar allegations that manufacturers played on the parents’ trust that products would be safe, concealing the levels of toxic elements present for years.